KrasserTommy/example-configs/eslint/README.md

 # ESLint config examples for JS, TS and React

-Here you can find some example configs for ESLint.
-The conifgs uses also plugins for `import` and in the case of React included `jsx-a11y`, `react` and `react-hooks`.
+You can find some example configs for ESLint here.
+The configs uses also plugins for `import` and in the case of React included `jsx-a11y`, `react` and `react-hooks`.

 > ESLint is a tool for identifying and reporting on patterns found in ECMAScript/JavaScript code, with the goal of making code more consistent and avoiding bugs. [eslint.org](https://eslint.org/)